Gabi Martins “forgets” the open neckline to the navel and tan is on display in the selfie

 In the published records, the singer was successful showing all the details of her makeup and even boasted a very striking tan even saying “good night” to the fans.
 Gabi also bet on a super daring white dress, which further highlighted the blonde’s good shape in the clicks.

 “Guys, it’s elaaa!”, none other than former BBB Eliezer reacted in the comments.
 “This woman is a real muse”, shot another fan of the singer in the publication.
-“She knows if she’s really beautiful”, reacted another internet user, drooling over the artist.
+“She knows if she is really beautiful”, reacted another internet user, drooling over the artist.
 Check out:

 Gabi Martins opens the game about intimate life: “I have already kissed friends”